Information for Instructors at PHS

 Instructors with a strong background in working with teens and who are actively engaged in their fields are highly sought at Planet Homeschool.

 Instructors may be interested members of the community or family members of current and past PHS students.

 Instructors may make use of student assistants.

 Proposals can be made by current students and their parents or guardians, current instructors, and prospective instructors.
 They can also be made by prospective students and their parents or guardians.

-Courses are selected by current co-op members via run-off or ranked-choice voting.
-The Lead Volunteers then work together to use the winning proposals to create a class schedule with a balance of age ranges and subjects taking into account teacher availability and available classroom space.
+Courses options are ranked by current co-op members.
+Then the Lead Volunteer team works together to use the top choices to create a class schedule with a balance of age ranges and subjects while taking into account teacher availability and available classroom space.

-A tentative schedule of courses is available around the time of our co-op’s spring Open House Party at the end of April.
+Our co-op's goal is have course schedule for the following year set by mid-April so that it is available for our co-op’s spring Open House Party at the end of April.